 I’m Celia; a Grace College graduate with a bachelor’s degree in counseling that I never actually pursued after the graduation cap and gown came off.
 It’s not that I didn’t enjoy it, but my time at Grace College served a bigger purpose than just deciding on a career path.
 I know, crazy… what could possibly be more important than deciding what to do with the rest of my life?!

 Well, Jesus.
-I found myself through the eyes of Jesus at Grace College and I might not use my degree, but I gained the greatest gift in the form of His sweet presence in my everyday life.
-It’s also where Jesus led me to my best friend… and then I married him.
+I found myself through the eyes of Jesus at Grace College and I might not use my degree in its designated field, but I gained the greatest gift in the form of His sweet presence in my everyday life.
+It’s also where Jesus led me to my best friend, and then I married him.
 Those two things alone are worth the massive amounts of student debt that I will probably be paying off until I’m old and gray.

 My passion, on the other hand, is translating the heart of Jesus into written words… and that’s exactly why I’m here.